ScottFeichter/CAP-STONE-DO-REG-ME/README.md

 ### Create a Academic Department

-Creates and returns a new Academic Department.
+Creates and returns an new Academic Department.

 * Require Authentication: true
 * Request